Our guide to driving properly on Iceland´s road.

 - Your stops: Iceland can be incredibly beautiful.
 Sometimes too beautiful.
-Please only stop at parking lots or where there is enough space beside the road.
+Please only stop at parking lots or where there is enough space beside the road in Iceland.
 Stopping in the middle of Reykjavik to take a picture of the coastline can be frustrating for other drivers but stopping in the middle of the road outside of Reykjavik can be very dangerous.
 This applies especially to hunting the northern lights in darkness.
 Make sure to be visible to other drivers to avoid danger.

 - Your goals: Do not only know where you are going but also check the internet for things you may want to see along the way.
 After all you are driving yourself and are not bound to the big stops which all day tours take.
 Use the internet and explore Iceland before exploring in real life.